AngelSBM/ProductManagementSystem/README.md

 First, open *SQL Server Management Studio (SSMS)* and connect to your local server.

+Execute the `CREATE DATABASE ProductManagementDB;` script to create the database in your local server.

-Navigate to the project directory and then `/Scripts`, here you will find the file `ProductManagementDB.sql` open this file or copy its content and paste it in SSMS and execute the script.
+Navigate to the project directory and then `/Scripts`, here you will find the file `ProductManagementDB.sql` open this file or copy its content and paste it in SSMS and execute the script, this script is for creating the tables in the Database and populate them with some initial info.

 Verify that database with the name of **ProductManagementDB** has been created